-Whenever you connect to Wi-Fi on campus, from any device, your school knows which websites you’ve visited.
+Whenever you connect to Wi-Fi on campus with your phone or your laptop, your school knows which websites you’ve visited.
 And, if the sites are not secured with HTTPS, it can also see what you’ve looked at.

-Your college or high school could also implement classroom management software, which monitors computer use and internet history, as was revealed in a study by privacy advocates Big Brother Watch in over 1,000 schools across the UK.
+Your college or high school could also implement classroom management software on your school laptops, which monitors computer use and internet history, as was revealed in a study by privacy advocates Big Brother Watch in over 1,000 schools across the UK.
+Such software has also been implemented on students’ laptops since the start of the pandemic in 2020, with schools using proctoring apps to “watch” students when they do their schoolwork or take tests.

-If your college hosts its email system, it’s also likely that all correspondence through it is monitored too, as is the case in several UK universities.
+If your school hosts its email system, it’s also highly likely that all correspondence through it is monitored too, as is the case in several UK universities.

 In addition to the sites you visit, your university can find out where you are from your Wi-Fi usage.
-In Australia, several universities track the movement of students around campus through their Wi-Fi-connected mobile phones, and can even tell the exact room the students are in.
+In Australia, it was found that several universities track the movement of students around campus through their Wi-Fi-connected mobile phones, and can even tell the exact room the students are in.

 While the universities currently only track the movements of students in general, it’s entirely possible that the technology used could expand to identify activity on an individual level—to check the amount of time you’re not on campus and reflect that time in your grades, for instance.

 Combine that with the presence of CCTV camera surveillance on campus and the university can figure out your physical location at all times.
-Creepy!
+That’s pretty invasive.

 How to stop your university from tracking you

 - Get the EFF’s HTTPS Everywhere browser add-on.
-Bonus: The add-on is also in our Chrome extension!
+Bonus: The add-on is also in the ExpressVPN browser extension for Chrome, Firefox, and Edge.

-- It’s self-serving of us to say this, but getting a good VPN will hide all your internet traffic from your school’s Wi-Fi admins.
+- Getting a good VPN will hide all your internet traffic from your school’s Wi-Fi admins.

-- Separate your private and academic correspondence; use an email provider that puts your personal privacy and security first.
+- Separate your private and academic correspondence, and use an email provider that puts your personal privacy and security first.
 We recommend one of these four email providers.

 - Make an anti-surveillance fashion statement, whether it’s a trippy scarf or a simple face mask to avoid identification by CCTV cameras on campus.

-- Most important, read up on the privacy practices your school uses (or doesn’t use) and find out how much your university gathers from your online activity.
+- Read up on your school’s privacy practices (if any) and find out how much data it gathers from your online activity.

 $5,000 for your thoughts?